tranek/GASDocumentation/README.md

 		// Since we have a dynamic GE here, this would create a GESpec with the base GameplayEffect class, so we
 		// would loose our modifiers.
 Attention: It is unknown, if this "hack" done here can have drawbacks!
-		// The spec prevents the GE object being collected by the GarbageCollector, since the GE is a UPROPERTY on the spec. auto geSpec = new FGameplayEffectSpec(ge, {}, 0.f); // "new", since lifetime is managed by a shared ptr within the handle ApplyGameplayEffectSpecToOwner(Handle, ActorInfo, ActivationInfo, FGameplayEffectSpecHandle(geSpec));
+		// The spec prevents the GE object being collected by the GarbageCollector, since the GE is a UPROPERTY on the spec.
+		FGameplayEffectSpec GESpec = new FGameplayEffectSpec(GameplayEffect, {}, 0.f); // "new", since lifetime is managed by a shared ptr within the handle
+		ApplyGameplayEffectSpecToOwner(Handle, ActorInfo, ActivationInfo, FGameplayEffectSpecHandle(GESpec));
 	}
 	EndAbility(Handle, ActorInfo, ActivationInfo, false, false);
 }